SriramVallabhaneni/SSH-Honeypot-V2/README.md

 - **Private IP detection:** The current check is a simple prefix match.
 A more robust implementation uses Python's `ipaddress` module to catch all reserved ranges.
 - **Alerting:** Prometheus alert rules and Grafana alerts (e.g., for attack spikes or service downtime) are not yet configured.
 - **Secret management:** Sensitive values are currently managed through Terraform variables.
 A more mature setup would use AWS SSM Parameter Store or Secrets Manager.
-- **Deployment method:** SSH-based CD is functional but not ideal for production.
-Future improvement would use AWS SSM or OIDC-based GitHub Actions authentication.
+- **Deployment**: CD deploys via AWS SSM.
+A more mature setup would use GitHub OIDC with IAM roles to eliminate stored AWS credentials entirely.

 ---